loopbackio/loopback-next/docs/site/Application.md

 ### Binding configuration

-Binding is the most commonly-demonstrated form of application configuration throughout our examples, and is the recommended method for setting up your application.
+Binding is the most commonly-demonstrated form of application configuration throughout our examples.
+Binding is the recommended method for setting up your application.

 In addition to the binding functions provided by [Context](Context.md), the